nbfc-linux/nbfc-linux/README.md

 status   -- Show the service status stop     -- Stop the service
 ```

+If you want to write a program that controls the NBFC service, see [protocol](/PROTOCOL.md).

 See also the documentation about the [nbfc configuration](doc/nbfc_service.json.5.md).